 Home should be a place we can be who we truly are, ideally.
-A child’s home should be his safe haven for venting of his emotions without being judged.
-If he has had a happy day in school, he should be able to come home happily and have someone to share his happiness.
+A child’s home should be his safe haven for venting his emotions without being judged.
+If he has had a happy day in school, he should be able to come home happy and have someone to share his happiness.
 If he has had a terrible day, he should want to go home to his safe space to vent his frustrations.
 None of his feelings should be judged at home.
 His feelings should be both acknowledged and accepted at home.
 A child who does not have a safe place to vent his feelings will end up suppressing his emotions.
-Too much suppressed emotions add stress to a person.
+Too much-suppressed emotions add stress to a person.
 Any other stress factors coming into his life can become a tipping point for him, leading to a breakdown.

 A home is no longer safe if both parents are not on good terms.
 A child’s security lies in knowing that his parents love one another.
 The physical environment does not make the home.
 The parent’s love for one another makes the home.
 A child can tell if a cold war is happening between his parents.
 A cold war is just as bad as a heated argument at home.
 It creates a lot of tension, and most of the time the child will find it hard to handle the tension.
-To not add to the tension, the child feels unsafe to either express his happiness from school in such an unhappy situation, or express his unhappiness lest it heightens the tension in the house.
+To not add to the tension, the child feels unsafe to either express his happiness from school in such an unhappy situation or express his unhappiness lest it heightens the tension in the house.
 Therefore, make peace with your spouse as much as you can.
 A peaceful and loving home makes a safe home.

 Overprotection – A Parenting Flaw